Learn, Imagine, Build

 The biggest danger of doing an online search is that you miss the important papers in your area.
 This happens when you perform a search that is too specific.
 A rule of thumb is that if you don’t get at least 150 papers coming out of your search, then you need to generalize your search words.

-Do you have to read all 362 papers?
+Do you have to read all 237 papers?
 Not exactly.
 Instead, you need to go through the following process:

 Wow, at this stage you might be thinking that this is going to take you a long time.
 Having to go through hundreds of titles and abstracts may seem like a lot of work.
 It is, but you have to do it.
 This entire process should not take you longer than a few days.
 While it will be a hard few days, consider that you are going to embark on several years of research based on the information you gather in your search.
 You risk wasting all of that research effort trying to solve the wrong problems if you don’t start with a good picture of the work going on in your area.

-Many researchers would stop after Step 2, assuming that their large literature search has netted all the important papers in his/her area.
+Many researchers would stop after Step 2, assuming that their large literature search has netted all the important papers in their area.
 While that might be true in theory, in practice even very general literature searches can miss the really important papers in an area.

 In this step, you are going to rely on the literature searches done by the authors of all the papers that you have found so far.
 Read through the introductions and the list of references of all the papers on your short list from Step 2.
 After a while, you should notice that many of the same papers will be appearing in reference lists over and over again.
 These quite often are the foundational papers that all authors consider important.
 Check and see if you have these papers.
 If not, download them and add them to your list.